andretsai2/project_image/README.md

 1. Plug in “design proj A/B PMod board” into Kria KV260 “J2”.
 2. Plug in a I2S MEMS mic into “Mic R”.
 3. Connect and power up the board:
-    a.
-Connect the USB cable to the FPGA “J4” and to the user’s computer.
+    - (a) Connect the USB cable to the FPGA “J4” and to the user’s computer.
-    b.
-Connect the power cable to the FPGA “J12” and to the power.
+    - (b) Connect the power cable to the FPGA “J12” and to the power.
 4. Open PuTTY → connect right serial port → Baud rate 115200, no flow control.
 5. Put the board into standalone mode via Xilinx xsct.